Russia plotting to wreck EU referendum, Moldova says

 "Protests will continue to be used as a tool to undermine trust in the current government," he said.

-No date has yet been set for Moldova's referendum on EU membership, as it crepes to formally open accession talks before June.
+No date has yet been set for Moldova's referendum on EU membership, as it prepares to formally open accession talks before June.

 The country's pro-EU president, Maria Sandu, will seek re-election in autumn.